Aidar5/nattoeng/docs/source/exercises/17_exercises.rst

     def convert_str_to_datetime(datetime_str):
         """
-        Converts a line with a date in format 11/10/2019 14:05 into an datetime object.
+        Converts a string with a date in format 11/10/2019 14:05 into an datetime object.
         """
         return datetime.datetime.strptime(datetime_str, "%d/%m/%Y %H:%M")

     def convert_datetime_to_str(datetime_obj):
         """
-        Converts datetime object into a string.
+        Converts datetime object into a string with a date in format 11/10/2019 14:05.
         """
         return datetime.datetime.strftime(datetime_obj, "%d/%m/%Y %H:%M")